Mohamed-Amine-Dogui/kafka-wikimedia-data-pipeline/README.md

 - **Note**:
 The most popular combination for ensuring both data durability and availability is setting acks=all and min.insync.replicas=2 with a replication factor of 3.
 This configuration allows you to withstand the loss of one Kafka broker while maintaining good data durability and availability.
 ---
-Certainly!
-Below is the updated section, organized as you requested, with the appropriate headers and subheaders:

----

 ### 7. Producer Retries and Idempotent Producers